Nicolas Chantereine: Belém (1517–1518)

-By January 1517 he and an assistant were at work as master contractors at the western portal of the Jerónimos Monastery in Belém.
+By January 1517, he and an assistant were at work as master contractors at the western portal of the Jerónimos Monastery in Belém.
 This was probably his first assignment in Portugal.
 When he arrived, the supporting corbels had already been decorated in Late Gothic style with small angels holding the coat-of-arms and, at the side of the king, an armillary sphere and, at the side of the queen, three blooming twigs.

 He filled the splays on each side of the portal with statues, among them king Manuel I and his second wife Maria of Aragón, both kneeling in a niche under a lavishly decorated baldachin.
 They are flanked by their patron saints St. Jerome and John the Baptist.
 He then decorated the tympanum with the Annunciation, the Nativity, and the Epiphany, each scene set in a tiny niche.
 Two angels, holdings the arms of Portugal, close the archivolt.

 Coimbra (1518–1527)

-Chanterene left in 1518 to Coimbra, another one of the main artistic centres of Portugal in this Age of Discovery.
-He would work there at the renovation of the Augustinian Santa Cruz Monastery, besides Diogo Pires the Younger and under the direction of Diogo de Castilho.
+Chanterene left in 1518 to Coimbra, another one of the main artistic centres of Portugal in the Age of Discovery.
+He would work there at the renovation of the Augustinian Santa Cruz Monastery, beside Diogo Pires the Younger and under the direction of Diogo de Castilho.

-His reputation grew so fast that already in 1519 king Manuel I appointed him his personal sculptor (Imaginario de Pedraria) with the accompanying pension and privileges.
-He was by then already considered as the most important sculptor of what was to be called “The School of Coimbra”, consisting of Jean de Rouen (João de Ruão), Jacques Buxe, Philippe Houdart, Diogo Francisco, Pero Anes, Diogo Fernandes, João Fernandes, João de Castilho and Diogo de Castilho.
+His reputation grew so that in 1519 king Manuel I appointed him his personal sculptor (Imaginario de Pedraria) with the accompanying pension and privileges.
+He was by then considered as the most important sculptor of what was to be called “The School of Coimbra”, consisting of Jean de Rouen (João de Ruão), Jacques Buxe, Philippe Houdart, Diogo Francisco, Pero Anes, Diogo Fernandes, João Fernandes, João de Castilho and Diogo de Castilho.

 His first sculptural work were the tombs, at both sides of the main altar, of the first two Portuguese kings, Afonso I and his successor, Sancho I. The kings lie on their tombs, clad in full armour, with hands joined in prayer and a lion or dog (symbol of fidelity) at their feet.
-Their serene expression is such that one would think that they are asleep.
-The tombs are set in large niches richly decorated with statues, flowers and medaillons in Late Gothic and Early Renaissance style, with on top the crosses of the Order of Christ.
+Their serene expression is such that they seem asleep.
+The tombs are set in large niches richly decorated with statues, flowers and medallions in Late Gothic and Early Renaissance style, with on top the crosses of the Order of Christ.